-WELCOME TO THE NORWEGIAN CANADIAN CLUB
+weLCOME TO THE NORWEGIAN CANADIAN CLUB

 NEWS & COMING EVENTS

-We love our Friday Lunchers!
-Come join the friendly group upstairs at the Scandinavian Centre, Fridays, between 11:30 a.m. and 1 p.m., on Fridays to have soup, sandwiches, coleslaw, dessert, and coffee, for $9.00/per person (pay cash at the door).
-All profits support programming at the Centre.
+Friday Lunches are open to all members and friends of the Scandinavian Centre.
+Come join the friendly group upstairs at the Scandinavian Centre, Fridays, between 11:30 a.m. and 1 p.m., on Fridays to have soup, sandwiches, coleslaw, dessert, and coffee, for $10.00/per person (pay cash at the door).
+All profits support the club and programming at the Centre.
 If you’re planning on coming with a group of more than four people, however, please contact Janet at least 7 days in advance, at jac2@mymts.net

 volunteer opportunities

 The Norwegian Canadian Club seeks volunteers to serve in an informal ad hoc capacity.
-Portfolios include helping to plan monthly, annual and/or special events, and helping with communications and/or archives.
+We are currently organizing a working committee to promote Crossings 200, an observation of 200 years of immigration from Norway to North America.
+Other general areas you could help in include planning monthly, annual and/or special events, like Folklorama, or helping with communications and/or archives.
 Volunteering with the NCC is a fun way to learn more about Norwegian history and culture, both in Winnipeg and in Norway, and meet like-minded folks.

 For more information, please contact Martha at NorwegianCanadianClub@gmail.com

-coming events
+coming events:

 Norwegian Language Classes